darklaunch/darklaunch.com/blog/2013/05/09/javascript-thousands-separator-function.md

         <div>
             anonymous &ndash; May 16, 2014
             <div>
-                <p>Note this will break if the number has more than three decimal places!</p>
+Note this will break if the number has more than three decimal places!
             </div>
         </div>
     </li>